 Plants from the genus Lavandula, are usually referred to as lavenders.
 Lavandula features over forty species and hundreds of cultivars, each with their own special differences.
 You’ll find white, pink, purple, and blue flowered lavenders, with plants bearing flowers of every shade of these tones, and each colour in between!

 Lavender thrives when planted in well drained soil, where the plants will enjoy full sunshine and partial shade.

-Phalaenopsis taenialis is a miniature, epiphytic orchid species, which originates from a number of locations, including Bhutan, Myanmar, and the Himalayas, where these miniature orchids can be found growing atop trees, on the edges of forests.
+Phalaenopsis taenialis is a miniature, epiphytic orchid species, which originates from a number of locations, including Bhutan, Myanmar, and the Himalayas.
+In teh wild, these miniature orchids can be found growing at the tops of trees, on the edges of forests.

 Biophytum sensitivum is an amazing plant!
 Biophytum sensitivum originates from India and South Africa, where it can be found growing in wet, boggy soils near streams and waterfalls, where it is shaded by taller trees and shrubs.